CS2103AUG2016-W10-C2/addressbook-level4/docs/AboutUs.md

 MSS

 1. User requests to delete an entry with a specified id
-2. TodoList deletes the entry
+2. QriorityQ deletes the entry

   Use Case Ends

 *Extensions*

 1a.
 Entry with the specified id does not exist
 > 1a1.
-TodoList warns the user the entry with the specified id does not exist
+QriorityQ warns the user the entry with the specified id does not exist
 >
 > Use Case Ends